Today's the last day of our Spring Cleaning for Your Psyche posts. Next, we'll be

 The truth is, we’re only more patient, energetic, and loving with our children when our own cups are full.
 An upset child is not an emergency.
 And any

-situation with our child is better handled from the power of our hearts than the fear of the inner critic.
+situation with our child is better handled from the power of our hearts than from the fearfulness of our inner critic.

 One way to quiet the inner critic is by shifting into your heart.
 Our hearts have access to a whole different level of problem-solving.
 There’s a reason